Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

 \subsection{CATE in regression discontinuity tree}

-Regression trees -- sometimes referred to as a partitioning scheme -- allows one to construct a simple, intuitive, and easy-to-interpret step-function approximation to the CATE.
+Regression trees -- sometimes referred to as a partitioning scheme -- allow one to construct a simple, intuitive, and easy-to-interpret step-function approximation to the CATE.
 A tree $\Pi$ corresponds to a partitioning of the feature space.
-Partitioning is carried out by recursive binary splitting: 1) Split the sample into two sub-samples along one feature with a split value.
-If a unit has a larger value for the selected feature than the split value, then it goes to the first sub-sample, otherwise to the second sub-sample.
-2) If needed, one repeats the split, but now one considers the already split sub-samples for the next split.
-This way the feature space is partitioned into mutually exclusive rectangular regions.
-These final regions are called `\textit{leaves}' or `\textit{partitions}', denoted by $\ell_j$.
-A regression tree, $\Pi$ has $\nP$ leaves, $j=1,\dots,\nP$, whose union gives back the complete feature space $\mathds{Z}$.

-For illustrative purposes, consider only two features $Z_1$ and $Z_2$.
-Figure \ref{fig:partition} shows three different trees with two representations.
+Partitioning is done by recursive binary splitting: 1) Split the sample into two sub-samples along one feature with a split value.
+If a unit has a larger value for the selected feature than the split value, then it goes to the first sub-sample; otherwise, it goes to the second sub-sample.
+2) If there are multiple candidate splitting value for a given feature check each splitting value and choose which has the lowest value for a pre-determined criterion (e.g. MSE) 3) Iterate through each feature and pick the variable and split value that has the lowest criterion value.
+4) If needed, one repeats the split, but now one considers the already split sub-samples for the next split.
+This way, the feature space $(\mathds{Z})$ is partitioned into mutually exclusive rectangular regions.
+In the \href{https://github.com/regulyagoston/RD_tree/blob/main/online_appendix.pdf}{online appendix}, Figure A.1 shows illustrative examples, with two features $Z_1$ and $Z_2$.